 Should I use coffee grounds on my Dogwood tree?

 Since Dogwood trees are great lovers of acids, you can undoubtedly use coffee grounds on them to increase the soil’s quality and maximize their growth speed.
-Make sure that you use small portions of coffee grounds on the surface of the soil and water the plant after.
+Use small portions of coffee grounds on the soil’s surface and water the plant afterward.

 What makes a Dogwood tree so special?

 The most important thing about Dogwood trees is that they have both female and male reproductive organs.
 This means they’re capable of self-pollination and producing seeds on their own.
-Moreover, the Dogwood tree’s fruit is also famous because it is an essential source of food for many bird species.
+Moreover, the Dogwood tree’s fruit is also famous because it is an essential food source for many bird species.